 Some of these considerations include:

-This gives you a great deal of flexibility over the location of your chemical storage facility.
+This gives you a great deal of flexibility over the location of your chemical facility.

-It is important that the storage capacity meets your requirements.
-You will need to get a storage facility that can hold more than your maximum amount of the chemical.
+It is important that the capacity of the unit meets your requirements.
+You will need to get a facility that can hold more than your maximum amount of the chemical.
 Shipping containers can be bought in a range of different sizes – with different dimensions, and therefore different volumes.
-They can range from the 10ft container with a volume of 560ft³ to the 40ft high cube container with a volume of 2660ft³.
+They can range from the 10ft box with a volume of 560ft³ to the 40ft high cube with a volume of 2660ft³.

-It is also important to consider that a shipping container can be bunded to ensure that the chemicals that are stored inside don’t leak out of the container.
-This would, however, diminish the capacity of the shipping container storage.
+It is also important to consider that a shipping unit can be bunded to ensure that the chemicals that are stored inside don’t leak out.
+This would, however, diminish the storage capacity.

 It is important that the materials that the storage facility is made from are fire resistant and of sound construction.
 Its contents must be well protected for it to be effective.

-Shipping containers are made out of strong metals that are fire-resistant and robust, making them the ideal chemical storage solution.
+Cargo units are made out of strong metals that are fire-resistant and robust, making them the ideal chemical storehouse solution.

 One of the most important things to consider with your chemical storage is the conditions on the inside of the facility.
 It is important to ensure the right temperature, ventilation, humidity levels, and that there are no places where the chemicals can escape.

-A converted shipping container can be fitted with an insulating lining to ensure that the internal temperature is not affected by the outside temperature as well as adequate ventilation for your needs and humidity controls if needed.
+A bespoke conversion can be fitted with an insulating lining to ensure that the internal temperature is not affected by the outside temperature as well as adequate ventilation for your needs and humidity controls if needed.
 These will help to ensure that the interior environment is optimal and stable, resulting in more protection of the chemicals contained.

-A shipping container can be fitted with electrical lighting to ensure that there is enough light and helping to protect it from dangerous or costly mistakes.
+A cargo unit can be fitted with electrical lighting to ensure that there is enough light and helping to protect it from dangerous or costly mistakes.

 If you are housing potentially hazardous or dangerous chemicals in the storage facility, it is essential that you have high levels of security – whether it is from theft, vandalism, or just unauthorised people.